rijn/Aincrad/README.md

 ```
 $                     # Delimiter
 < >                   # scope operator. would be removed one level when parsing.
+dup                   # duplicate the top element of vstack
 ->> / forward         # push all remaining commands to server
 -> / to hostname      # push remaining commands to specific client
 system                # run system and push result to vstack